NCERT Notes Class 11 Accountancy Chapter 8 & 9: Financial Statements

 Objectives Of Preparing Financial Statements

-As per Financial Statement class 11 chapters, the main objectives to prepare a financial statement at the end of an accounting period are as follows:
+As per the Financial Statement class 11 chapters, the main objectives to prepare a financial statement at the end of an accounting period are as follows:

-• To present a fair and true view of the financial performance of the business i.e., the profits and the losses at the end of the financial period.
+• To present a fair and true view of the financial performance of the business, i.e., the profits and the losses at the end of the financial period.

 Capital Expenditure vs Revenue Expenditure vs Deferred Revenue Expenditure